-• To undertake monitoring of standards in science and use this to inform the science action plan.

-- Provide leadership and management of their subject to secure high quality teaching and learning. - Play a key role in motivating, supporting and modelling good practice for all staff, including the organisation and presentation of School INSET.
-Take a lead in policy development and review - To liaise with outside agencies and attend subject specific courses. - To report to the Head teacher and Governing Body on science related issues.
-To plan and organise the allocation and purchase of resources in accordance with available budget. - To implement the Eco schools project working towards their award.
+- To undertake monitoring of standards in science and use this to inform the science action plan. - Provide leadership and management of their subject to secure high quality teaching and learning. - Play a key role in motivating, supporting and modelling good practice for all staff, including the organisation and presentation of School INSET.
+Take a lead in policy development and review - $\circ$ $\,$ To liaise with outside agencies and attend subject specific courses. - To report to the Head teacher and Governing Body on science related issues.
+To plan and organise the allocation and purchase of resources in accordance with available budget. - To work with the sustainability leads to help implement the Eco projects

-Date of next review: July 2025
+Date of next review: July 2026